tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ## Check the current licensing model of an AHB enabled VM

-It is required the Azure Hybrid Benefit extension be installed on the VM to switch the licensing model from BYOS to PAYG or vice versa.
+It's required the Azure Hybrid Benefit extension be installed on the VM to switch the licensing model from BYOS to PAYG or vice versa.
 You can view whether the agent is installed using the Azure CLI or the Azure Instance Metadata Service.

 ### [Azure CLI](#tab/licenseazcli)